martim01/ePi/README.md

 [![Code Grade](https://www.code-inspector.com/project/11011/score/svg)](https://www.code-inspector.com)
 [![Code Grade](https://www.code-inspector.com/project/11011/status/svg)](https://www.code-inspector.com)

-Raspberry Pi Emergency Audio Material and Loop Player
+Raspberry Pi Emergency Audio Material, Loop Player and Cart Player

 ## Introduction
-This is a project to create a broadcast standard audio loop player that can also be used as an emergency material player for radio transmission chains.
+This is a project to create a broadcast standard audio loop player that can also be used as an emergency material player for radio transmission chains and as a cart wall player

 The project consists of a number of applications